GetHelpPlz/CES/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{This is a software that will say hello to you}
+{This is a software that will say you're beautiful}

 {Describe your purpose for creating this software.}